 In an effort to encourage communication between players, Valve implemented a feature called the "chat wheel".
 Based on a similar interface first seen in Left 4 Dead, players can hold down a key and move the mouse cursor in one of 8 directions.
 This command puts a corresponding line of text into the normal chat box field.
 Some commands have corresponding voice lines from the champions, particularly the missing command.
 The "Missing" chat option is also context sensitive and will change based on where the player's hero currently is.

 Although many MOBAs, like League of Legends, feature multiple maps, Dota 2 (for now) only has one map, and all games take place on it.
-The map of Dota 2 follows the same non symmetrical structure as the original DotA Allstars map.
+The map of Dota 2 follows the same non-symmetrical structure as the original DotA Allstars map.
 Both factions occupy opposing sides of the map: the Radiant, in the bottom left most corner, and the Dire, in the upper right most corner.
 Their Ancients lie at the corners of their respective territories, and the opposing team must destroy it to win the game.
-A river divides these two territories, and holds two "Rune Spots", where special time-limited power-ups spawn every 2 minutes.
+A river separates these two territories, and holds two "Rune Spots", where special power-ups spawn every 2 minutes.

 Central to the game are three lanes which computer-controlled creeps will continuously follow, usually called the "top lane", "middle lane", and "bottom lane".
 These creeps will spawn from the Dire or Radiant Barracks every 30 seconds after the game starts, and will continue on their path until they hit an enemy.
 Heroes will intercept these creep waves, fight over killing these creeps, and try to push the creeps towards the enemy base.
 Killing an enemy creep will give heroes gold and experience, and enemy heroes can try to "deny" their creeps by killing their creeps themselves.